wojciechpawlinow/eth-parser/README.md

 Users not able to receive push notifications for incoming/outgoing transactions.
 By Implementing Parser interface we would be able to hook this up to notifications service to notify about any incoming/outgoing transactions.

+## To be improved

+- Get all transactions refactor to a block reader that searches for transactions for all subscribed clients, to avoid a single incoming request producing huge number of outgoing calls to a third party provider.
+- WebSockets server instead of the HTTP.
+- Valuable unit tests

 ## ETH Info